TWUOnline/moodlehelp/faculty/importing-content-from-a-previous-cohort.md

 ![](/assets/import-content-7.png)

 Don't forget to update your syllabus and assignment dues dates!
+Happy Surfing!

 ### For Further Assistance